backstage/backstage/.changeset/chilled-dolphins-tap.md

 '@backstage/plugin-github-pull-requests-board': patch
 ---

-The cardheader component in the github-pull-requests-board plugin now requires that a `status` is passed to the component.
+The `CardHeader` component in the `github-pull-requests-board` plugin will show the status for the PR